Press Release - Financial Services are behind the global average on climate change disclosure

 Contact: Adriana Farenga

-Datamaran – the leading platform that analyzes ESG disclosure using qualitative and quantitative data – releases a brief on the TCFD signatories’ disclosure of climate change risks.
+Datamaran – the leading digital solutions that analyzes ESG disclosure using qualitative and quantitative data – releases a brief on the TCFD signatories’ disclosure of climate change risks.

 LONDON - Financial Services are lagging behind all other industries when it comes to climate change disclosure according to a new data brief released by Datamaran.
 Datamaran is the global leader in Software as a Service (SaaS) solutions for non-financial risk management.

 Primarily dominated by financial services, there are over 200 of The Task Force on Climate-Related Financial Disclosure (TCFD) signatories across all sectors, which account for $44 billion in average market capitalization per company.
 Coupled with the fact that financial services are one of the biggest sectors in terms of market capitalization, approximately $17 trillion, their potential impact on climate change can be far reaching.

 In the data brief that was released today, Datamaran compares the TCFD financial services signatories to other (non-financial services) sector signatories and explores how they disclose on climate change related risks in their annual financial reports.
 The brief reveals a gap between the two: the percentage of non-financial services signatories who report on climate change with high emphasis is double compared to financial services signatories.
 [Financial services make up 50% of the TCFD signatories.]

 Donato Calace, VP of Accounts and Innovation at Datamaran, commented:

 “It is not surprising that climate change is not seen as a material topic in the financial services sector, however they have the power to influence the market through impact investments, green bonds, and loans.
 It is time for financial services to take the lead.
 The time is ripe, as there are signs that show the tide is changing, like the EU action plan or the TCFD recommendations.”